kreativan/kreativan.dev/content/about.md

     text: Almost 10 years expiriance in web development.
 Was working on all kind of projects, from brochure type websites, to ecommerce and directory/classifieds types of projects. <br /> I have a lot of expiriance working with ProcessWire CMS/CMF, building content structures, front-end, modules, custom admin pages etc...
   Tech:
     title: Front-end & ProcessWire Developer
-    text: I have preference for front-end development and php based ProcessWire CMS, with uikit framework and vanilla JavaScript, sometimes mixed with vue and nuxt.js. <br /> Also using JAMStack, nuxt.js (SSG) and github to build super fast static websites.
+    text: I have preference for front-end development and ProcessWire CMS/CMF, but i can work with any php based CMS, with vanilla JavaScript, CSS and Less preprocessor, sometimes mixed with vue and nuxt.js.
+Also using JAMStack, nuxt.js (SSG) and github to build super fast static websites.
 ---